Some links on this page are affiliate links. See full disclosure in the page footer.

 15. Wayfair Ads

-Wayfair Ads gives home and furniture brands the chance to promote products in one of the largest dedicated home goods marketplaces online, with over 22 million active customers.
-Its retail media solution includes Sponsored Listings, brand shops, and data-rich display ad placements.
+Wayfair Ads gives home and furniture brands the chance to promote products in one of the largest dedicated home goods marketplaces online, with 21.3 million active customers.
+Its retail media solution includes Sponsored Listings, brand shops, and display ad placements.

 The platform is designed to showcase high-consideration purchases where aesthetics and timing play key roles.
 With customers browsing through thousands of SKUs, advertisers can stand out through visual storytelling and precision targeting based on customer intent and browsing patterns.